er-aditya/adventure-capitalist/README.md

 1. The architecture used here is the MVC architecture.
 2. The reason behind using it seperate the controlling of business running process from the model and view because although its a simple game but there are number of things happening simultaneously and in a short amount of time, So its better to keep the controller seperate.
 3. I used ES6 version of JavaScript that helps to code in JavaScript and in Object Oriented Approach that saved from using TypeScript and then converting it into the JavaScript.
+4. I used PixiJS as a canvas renderer because it's biggest advantage is its speed and that's what makes it perfect for a 2D game.

 ## Trade-offs
 1. If I had more time I will use a server as well and more secured way to store the data that is currently stored in localStorage.